 As it turned out, Larsson didn’t need a trick bike to win.
 He went on to earn a gold medal at the 1971 International Six Days Trials, riding for the U.S. in Czechoslovakia, and he remained a top enduro rider through the ’70s.
 He was inducted into the Motorcycle Hall of Fame in 2002.

-His titanium Husky, refitted with a 250cc engine after the original 400cc motor was destroyed in a car crash, is on display as part of the Museum’s “Motocross America” exhibit.
+His titanium Husky, refitted with a 250cc engine after the original 400cc motor was destroyed in a car crash, was previously on display as part of the Museum’s “Motocross America” exhibit.